Joseph M. Grant

 Class of 2010

-• Chairman Emeritus Texas Capital Bancshares
+- Chairman Emeritus and Founder Texas Capital Bancshares, Inc.

 Joseph "Jody" Grant was born in 1938 in San Antonio, Texas.
 His father was a brilliant lawyer whose clients were the wealthiest oilmen of the time.
 'Even though it was shortly after the Great Depression when I was born, we were a moderately well-to-do family,' he says.
 'But during my childhood, my father began to battle a drinking problem, which he could never conquer.'